arc-language/parser/README.md

 	// EnterMapEntry is called when entering the mapEntry production.
 	EnterMapEntry(c *MapEntryContext)

+	// EnterStructLiteral is called when entering the structLiteral production.
+	EnterStructLiteral(c *StructLiteralContext)

+	// EnterFieldInit is called when entering the fieldInit production.
+	EnterFieldInit(c *FieldInitContext)

 	// EnterArgumentList is called when entering the argumentList production.
 	EnterArgumentList(c *ArgumentListContext)

+	// EnterCastExpression is called when entering the castExpression production.
+	EnterCastExpression(c *CastExpressionContext)

+	// EnterAllocaExpression is called when entering the allocaExpression production.
+	EnterAllocaExpression(c *AllocaExpressionContext)

+	// ExitCompilationUnit is called when exiting the compilationUnit production.
+	ExitCompilationUnit(c *CompilationUnitContext)

-	// ExitProgram is called when exiting the program production.
+	// ExitImportDecl is called when exiting the importDecl production.
-	ExitProgram(c *ProgramContext)
+	ExitImportDecl(c *ImportDeclContext)

-	// ExitDeclaration is called when exiting the declaration production.
+	// ExitImportSpec is called when exiting the importSpec production.
-	ExitDeclaration(c *DeclarationContext)
+	ExitImportSpec(c *ImportSpecContext)

-	// ExitVariableDecl is called when exiting the variableDecl production.
+	// ExitNamespaceDecl is called when exiting the namespaceDecl production.
-	ExitVariableDecl(c *VariableDeclContext)
+	ExitNamespaceDecl(c *NamespaceDeclContext)

-	// ExitFunctionDecl is called when exiting the functionDecl production.
+	// ExitTopLevelDecl is called when exiting the topLevelDecl production.
-	ExitFunctionDecl(c *FunctionDeclContext)
+	ExitTopLevelDecl(c *TopLevelDeclContext)

 	// ExitExternDecl is called when exiting the externDecl production.
 	ExitExternDecl(c *ExternDeclContext)

+	// ExitExternMember is called when exiting the externMember production.
+	ExitExternMember(c *ExternMemberContext)

 	// ExitExternFunctionDecl is called when exiting the externFunctionDecl production.
 	ExitExternFunctionDecl(c *ExternFunctionDeclContext)

+	// ExitFunctionDecl is called when exiting the functionDecl production.
+	ExitFunctionDecl(c *FunctionDeclContext)

 	// ExitParameterList is called when exiting the parameterList production.
 	ExitParameterList(c *ParameterListContext)

-	// ExitExternParameterList is called when exiting the externParameterList production.
-	ExitExternParameterList(c *ExternParameterListContext)

 	// ExitParameter is called when exiting the parameter production.
 	ExitParameter(c *ParameterContext)

-	// ExitReturnType is called when exiting the returnType production.
-	ExitReturnType(c *ReturnTypeContext)

 	// ExitStructDecl is called when exiting the structDecl production.
 	ExitStructDecl(c *StructDeclContext)

-	// ExitStructFieldList is called when exiting the structFieldList production.
-	ExitStructFieldList(c *StructFieldListContext)

 	// ExitStructField is called when exiting the structField production.
 	ExitStructField(c *StructFieldContext)

+	// ExitVariableDecl is called when exiting the variableDecl production.
+	ExitVariableDecl(c *VariableDeclContext)

+	// ExitConstDecl is called when exiting the constDecl production.
+	ExitConstDecl(c *ConstDeclContext)

+	// ExitType is called when exiting the type production.
+	ExitType(c *TypeContext)

+	// ExitPrimitiveType is called when exiting the primitiveType production.
+	ExitPrimitiveType(c *PrimitiveTypeContext)

+	// ExitPointerType is called when exiting the pointerType production.
+	ExitPointerType(c *PointerTypeContext)

+	// ExitReferenceType is called when exiting the referenceType production.
+	ExitReferenceType(c *ReferenceTypeContext)

+	// ExitVectorType is called when exiting the vectorType production.
+	ExitVectorType(c *VectorTypeContext)

+	// ExitMapType is called when exiting the mapType production.
+	ExitMapType(c *MapTypeContext)

 	// ExitBlock is called when exiting the block production.
 	ExitBlock(c *BlockContext)

+	// ExitStatement is called when exiting the statement production.
+	ExitStatement(c *StatementContext)

-	// ExitVarDeclStmt is called when exiting the VarDeclStmt production.
+	// ExitAssignmentStmt is called when exiting the assignmentStmt production.
-	ExitVarDeclStmt(c *VarDeclStmtContext)
+	ExitAssignmentStmt(c *AssignmentStmtContext)

-	// ExitAssignStmt is called when exiting the AssignStmt production.
+	// ExitLeftHandSide is called when exiting the leftHandSide production.
-	ExitAssignStmt(c *AssignStmtContext)
+	ExitLeftHandSide(c *LeftHandSideContext)

-	// ExitStoreStmt is called when exiting the StoreStmt production.
+	// ExitExpressionStmt is called when exiting the expressionStmt production.
-	ExitStoreStmt(c *StoreStmtContext)
+	ExitExpressionStmt(c *ExpressionStmtContext)

-	// ExitReturnStmt is called when exiting the ReturnStmt production.
+	// ExitReturnStmt is called when exiting the returnStmt production.
 	ExitReturnStmt(c *ReturnStmtContext)

-	// ExitIfStmt is called when exiting the IfStmt production.
+	// ExitIfStmt is called when exiting the ifStmt production.
 	ExitIfStmt(c *IfStmtContext)

-	// ExitExprStmt is called when exiting the ExprStmt production.
-	ExitExprStmt(c *ExprStmtContext)

-	// ExitIfStatement is called when exiting the ifStatement production.
-	ExitIfStatement(c *IfStatementContext)

-	// ExitPrimitiveTypeSpec is called when exiting the PrimitiveTypeSpec production.
-	ExitPrimitiveTypeSpec(c *PrimitiveTypeSpecContext)

-	// ExitPointerType is called when exiting the PointerType production.
-	ExitPointerType(c *PointerTypeContext)

-	// ExitReferenceType is called when exiting the ReferenceType production.
-	ExitReferenceType(c *ReferenceTypeContext)

-	// ExitVectorType is called when exiting the VectorType production.
-	ExitVectorType(c *VectorTypeContext)

-	// ExitMapType is called when exiting the MapType production.
-	ExitMapType(c *MapTypeContext)

-	// ExitStructType is called when exiting the StructType production.
-	ExitStructType(c *StructTypeContext)

-	// ExitPrimitiveType is called when exiting the primitiveType production.
-	ExitPrimitiveType(c *PrimitiveTypeContext)

-	// ExitDerefExpr is called when exiting the DerefExpr production.
-	ExitDerefExpr(c *DerefExprContext)

-	// ExitComparisonExpr is called when exiting the ComparisonExpr production.
-	ExitComparisonExpr(c *ComparisonExprContext)

-	// ExitLogicalNotExpr is called when exiting the LogicalNotExpr production.
-	ExitLogicalNotExpr(c *LogicalNotExprContext)

-	// ExitLogicalAndExpr is called when exiting the LogicalAndExpr production.
-	ExitLogicalAndExpr(c *LogicalAndExprContext)

-	// ExitLogicalOrExpr is called when exiting the LogicalOrExpr production.
-	ExitLogicalOrExpr(c *LogicalOrExprContext)

-	// ExitEqualityExpr is called when exiting the EqualityExpr production.
-	ExitEqualityExpr(c *EqualityExprContext)

-	// ExitMulDivModExpr is called when exiting the MulDivModExpr production.
-	ExitMulDivModExpr(c *MulDivModExprContext)

-	// ExitAddrOfExpr is called when exiting the AddrOfExpr production.
-	ExitAddrOfExpr(c *AddrOfExprContext)

-	// ExitCastExpr is called when exiting the CastExpr production.
-	ExitCastExpr(c *CastExprContext)

-	// ExitPrimaryExpr is called when exiting the PrimaryExpr production.
-	ExitPrimaryExpr(c *PrimaryExprContext)

-	// ExitCallExpr is called when exiting the CallExpr production.
-	ExitCallExpr(c *CallExprContext)

-	// ExitFieldAccessExpr is called when exiting the FieldAccessExpr production.
-	ExitFieldAccessExpr(c *FieldAccessExprContext)

-	// ExitAddSubExpr is called when exiting the AddSubExpr production.
-	ExitAddSubExpr(c *AddSubExprContext)

-	// ExitAllocaExpr is called when exiting the AllocaExpr production.
-	ExitAllocaExpr(c *AllocaExprContext)

-	// ExitUnaryMinusExpr is called when exiting the UnaryMinusExpr production.
-	ExitUnaryMinusExpr(c *UnaryMinusExprContext)

-	// ExitIntLiteral is called when exiting the IntLiteral production.
-	ExitIntLiteral(c *IntLiteralContext)

-	// ExitFloatLiteral is called when exiting the FloatLiteral production.
-	ExitFloatLiteral(c *FloatLiteralContext)

-	// ExitStringLiteral is called when exiting the StringLiteral production.
-	ExitStringLiteral(c *StringLiteralContext)

-	// ExitCharLiteral is called when exiting the CharLiteral production.
-	ExitCharLiteral(c *CharLiteralContext)

-	// ExitBoolLiteral is called when exiting the BoolLiteral production.
-	ExitBoolLiteral(c *BoolLiteralContext)

-	// ExitIdentifierExpr is called when exiting the IdentifierExpr production.
-	ExitIdentifierExpr(c *IdentifierExprContext)

-	// ExitStructLiteralExpr is called when exiting the StructLiteralExpr production.
-	ExitStructLiteralExpr(c *StructLiteralExprContext)

-	// ExitVectorLiteralExpr is called when exiting the VectorLiteralExpr production.
-	ExitVectorLiteralExpr(c *VectorLiteralExprContext)

-	// ExitMapLiteralExpr is called when exiting the MapLiteralExpr production.
-	ExitMapLiteralExpr(c *MapLiteralExprContext)

-	// ExitParenExpr is called when exiting the ParenExpr production.
-	ExitParenExpr(c *ParenExprContext)

-	// ExitStructLiteral is called when exiting the structLiteral production.
-	ExitStructLiteral(c *StructLiteralContext)

-	// ExitFieldInitList is called when exiting the fieldInitList production.
-	ExitFieldInitList(c *FieldInitListContext)

-	// ExitFieldInit is called when exiting the fieldInit production.
-	ExitFieldInit(c *FieldInitContext)
+	// ExitDeferStmt is called when exiting the deferStmt production.
+	ExitDeferStmt(c *DeferStmtContext)

+	// ExitExpression is called when exiting the expression production.
+	ExitExpression(c *ExpressionContext)

+	// ExitLogicalOrExpression is called when exiting the logicalOrExpression production.
+	ExitLogicalOrExpression(c *LogicalOrExpressionContext)

+	// ExitLogicalAndExpression is called when exiting the logicalAndExpression production.
+	ExitLogicalAndExpression(c *LogicalAndExpressionContext)

+	// ExitEqualityExpression is called when exiting the equalityExpression production.
+	ExitEqualityExpression(c *EqualityExpressionContext)

+	// ExitRelationalExpression is called when exiting the relationalExpression production.
+	ExitRelationalExpression(c *RelationalExpressionContext)

+	// ExitAdditiveExpression is called when exiting the additiveExpression production.
+	ExitAdditiveExpression(c *AdditiveExpressionContext)

+	// ExitMultiplicativeExpression is called when exiting the multiplicativeExpression production.
+	ExitMultiplicativeExpression(c *MultiplicativeExpressionContext)

+	// ExitUnaryExpression is called when exiting the unaryExpression production.
+	ExitUnaryExpression(c *UnaryExpressionContext)

+	// ExitPostfixExpression is called when exiting the postfixExpression production.
+	ExitPostfixExpression(c *PostfixExpressionContext)

+	// ExitPostfixOp is called when exiting the postfixOp production.
+	ExitPostfixOp(c *PostfixOpContext)

+	// ExitPrimaryExpression is called when exiting the primaryExpression production.
+	ExitPrimaryExpression(c *PrimaryExpressionContext)

+	// ExitLiteral is called when exiting the literal production.
+	ExitLiteral(c *LiteralContext)

 	// ExitVectorLiteral is called when exiting the vectorLiteral production.
 	ExitVectorLiteral(c *VectorLiteralContext)